Adnan Siddiqui: Early life and education

-He is the youngest in a family of eight children, born in Lahore where his father moved from Uttar Pradesh before shifting the whole family to Karachi some time after the birth of Adnan.
-His nephew is the actor Asad Siddiqui.
+Adnan is the youngest in a family of eight children, born in Lahore where his father moved from Uttar Pradesh before shifting the whole family to Karachi some time after the birth of Adnan.
 Siddiqui was educated at the St. Patrick's High School, Karachi.

+His nephew is actor Asad Siddiqui.

 Career

-He has appeared in many commercials and drama serials, including Aroosa, Pal Do Pal, Meri Adhoori Mohabbat, Meri Zaat Zara-e-Benishan, Doraha, Hawa Rait Aur Aangan, Choti Si Kahani, Vasl and Parsa.
+Adnan has appeared in many commercials and drama serials, including Aroosa, Pal Do Pal, Meri Adhoori Mohabbat, Meri Zaat Zara-e-Benishan, Doraha, Hawa Rait Aur Aangan, Choti Si Kahani, Vasl and Parsa.
 Siddiqui first started his filming career in the 1990s; he became notable for being cast in the popular drama Uroosa and one of the famous travel reality shows of the time Gulls & Guys directed by Shoaib Mansoor.
 In 2002, he was nominated for Best Actor (TV) in the Lux Style Awards and was its red carpet host.
 He also played a small role alongside Angelina Jolie and Irrfan Khan in the 2007 film A Mighty Heart.
 In 2010, Siddiqui won Best Supporting Actor Award for Ishq Junoon Deewangi on Pakistan Media Award.
 He made his debut in Pakistani film Yalghaar.
 Siddiqui has acted in the roles that were better suited for the young actors and he admitted that "people ask why I act with women half my age".